openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 #### Register a new user

 This functions creates a new Open Food Facts user.
-Each parameter of the user class must not be null.

 ```dart
 Parameters: User user

 Status status = await OpenFoodAPIClient.register(user);
 ```

+Although `user.name` and `user.email` are nullable they must not be null for registering.

 Possible `status.status` responses: